smartanthill/smartanthill2_0/docs/design-documents/protocols/saccp.rst

 SACCP Checksum
 --------------

-To re-use the same code which is used for SASP anyway, SACCP uses OMAC-AES128 (as used for EAX), with a fixed key consisting of byte 0xA5 repeated 16 times, as "SACCP Checksum".
-Further, SACCP Checksum MAY be truncated to required number of bytes (starting from the beginning of 16-byte OMAC tag) as necessary.
+To re-use the same code which is used for SASP anyway, SACCP uses GCM (as used for GCM-AES, exact details TBD), using a fixed key consisting of byte 0xA5 repeated 16 times, as "SACCP Checksum".
+Further, SACCP Checksum MAY be truncated to required number of bytes (starting from the beginning of 16-byte GCM tag) as necessary.

 SACCP Packets
 -------------